 The losses can wipe out the account because the trades are getting larger and larger.

 What are stock gains?

-Stock gains are derived from the appreciation or depreciation of the stock price and receipt of cash dividends.
+Stock gains are money earned from the appreciation or depreciation of the stock price and receipt of cash dividends.

 The gains can be short or long-term which are taxed differently.

-Short-term gains have a higher taxes which are based on marginal taxes.
+Short-term gains have higher taxes which are based on marginal taxes.

 Marginal taxes could reach to up to 37% depending on the amount of income made when selling the stocks.

 There are ways traders can save taxes in trading by watching this video.

 The video will teach people how to be smart on stocks gains.